the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 import SubmitButton from '../Buttons/SubmitButton';
 ~~~~~~~~

 Now you know how you could refactor your source code in modules with the constraints of encapsulation.
 As I said, for the sake of keeping the tutorial simple I will not apply these changes.
-But you should do the refactoring eventually.
+But you should do the refactoring at the end of the book.

 ### Exercises:

-* refactor your *src/App.js* file into multiple component modules
+* refactor your *src/App.js* file into multiple component modules when you finished the book
-  * keep in mind that the following chapters will not apply the refactoring
-  * keep in mind that you could do the final refactoring as last exercise when you finished the book

 ## PropTypes